 Adoobiigok "place of the alders"

-The name "Etobicoke" originates with the Mississauga First Nation, who called Etobicoke Creek and the area around it "Adoobiigok," meaning "where the alders grow."
+The name "Etobicoke" originates with the Mississauga Ojibwe, who called Etobicoke Creek and the area around it "Adoobiigok," meaning "where the alders grow."
 Over time, the word was gradually corrupted and anglicized into "atokecoake" and finally "Etobicoke."

 On the high east bank of the river, Riverside Drive traces the path of the ancient Toronto Carrying Place Trail.
 Large oak trees, remnants from the time of the Carrying Place, still stand along the drive.
 One hundred and fifty of these trees were inventoried by municipally proclaimed as the "Tuhbenahneequay Ancient Grove."